Canon 5D Mark II vs Sony A7R III

 The A7R III has on-sensor phase detect pixels, which results in fast and reliable autofocus acquisition even during video recording.

 Unlike the 5D Mark II, the A7R III has the capacity to capture high quality composite images by combining multiple shots after shifting its sensor by miniscule distances.
 This multi-shot, pixel-shift mode is most suitable for photography of stationary objects (landscapes, studio scenes).

-Many modern cameras are not only capable of taking still images, but can also record movies.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the A7R III provides a better video resolution than the 5D Mark II.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the A7R III provides a better video resolution than the 5D Mark II.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/30p.

 Feature comparison: Canon 5D Mark II vs Sony A7R III